Juan Bautista Muñoz: History of the New World

 On July 17, 1779, Charles III formally placed Muñoz with the responsibility of writing a comprehensive history of the Spanish conquest and colonization of the Americas, in an effort to set the record straight, snuff out various apocryphal stories and leyenda negra rumors circulating throughout Europe and defend Spanish territorial rights in America from the encroaching claims of other European powers.
 Muñoz set about collecting and examining documentary material scattered in various archives throughout Spain and Portugal, with the objective of turning his history into an objective reference work.

-In 1784, Muñoz moved to Seville, where he had available the archives of the Casa de Contratación and the Biblioteca Colombina at the cathedral of Seville (the depository library collected by Ferdinand Columbus in the early 16th century, and deposited at the cathedral after his death in 1539).
-Seeing the value of having all the Indies-related documents collected in one place, in 1785, Charles III ordered the establishment of the Archivo General de Indias at Casa Lonja in Seville and issued orders to other archives to deliver Indies-related documents.
-The project was under the direction of José de Gálvez, who worked closely with Muñoz in collecting, sifting and cataloging the incoming documents.
-The archives of the Consejo de Indias, the royal archives of Simancas, the Casa de Contratacion's archives in Cadiz and the archives of the Secretaria de Estado y del Despacho de Indias were the principal feeders of the new Archivo General.
+In 1784, Muñoz moved to Seville, where he had available the archives of the House of Trade and the Columbian Library at the cathedral of Seville (the depository library collected by Ferdinand Columbus in the early 16th century, and deposited at the cathedral after his death in 1539).

+Seeing the value of having all the Indies-related documents collected in one place, Muñoz recommended to José de Gálvez, the Minister of State, that a repository bringing together all the documentary materials for the Indies.
+The monarch approved the project, ordering the establishment of the Archive of the Indies at Casa Lonja in Seville.
+The 16th c. building was the former quarters of the merchant guild, when the monopoly port was Seville.
+The king issued orders to other archives to deliver Indies-related documents.
+The project for the new archive was under the direction of José de Gálvez, who worked closely with Muñoz in collecting, sifting and cataloging the incoming documents.
+The archives of the Council of the Indies, the royal archives of Simancas, the House of Trade's archives in Seville and Cadiz and the archives of the Secretaria de Estado y del Despacho de Indias were the principal feeders of the new Archive of the Indies.
+Before that, materials pertaining to Spain's overseas possessions had not been separated.